NEET/JEE Coaching Scholarship

 RESULT :

-It confirms that plant shows hydrotropism as the roots bend towards the porous pot of water.
+It confirms that the plant shows hydrotropism as the roots bend towards the porous pot of water.
 Hydrotropism is a plant growth response in which the direction of growth is determined by a stimulus of the gradient in water concentration.

 Q.1 .
-How does chemical coordination take place in animals ?
+How does chemical coordination take place in animals?

 Answer: